For more details, view the catalog record: https://library.villanova.edu/Find/Record/1935539

 For more details, view the catalog record: https://library.villanova.edu/Find/Record/1691625

 There’s a little blob in the middle representing Florida.
-One can go up the coast all the way to, uh, Labrador.
-Uh, on the western side, we see California- Baja California, and, uh, it is attached to the North American continent.
+One can go up the coast all the way to Labrador.
+On the western side, we see California- Baja California, and it is attached to the North American continent.
 As is the case with several later maps, California gets disconnected from the North American continent, but the early-most mapmakers got it right, and there it is.

 For more details, view the catalog record: https://library.villanova.edu/Find/Record/1691633